Capturing Bugs

 Annotation & Markup

 Crosscheck includes a powerful annotation editor.
 After capturing a screenshot, you can mark up the image with drawings, text, arrows, shapes, and blur effects before saving or sharing it.
-Annotations are also available when viewing existing screenshots in the dashboard.

 When is annotation available?